tcoopman/irmin-tutorial/src/GettingStartedCommandLine.md

 ## Installation

-These examples require the `irmin-unix` package to be installed from [opam](https://github.com/ocaml/opam):
+These examples requires the `irmin-unix` package to be installed from [opam](https://github.com/ocaml/opam):

 ```shell
 $ opam install irmin-unix